Steven-Klavins/bank-tech-test/README.md

 **About**

 This project was created using Javascript and the Jasmine standalone testing framework and was designed leading with TDD principles.
 Throughout this project piece by piece I refactored the code in order to make my tests pass, I tried my best to ensure no piece of code was dependent on another.
-The only scenarios where code is coupled is formatting purposes which I believe to be a suitable design choice
+The only scenarios where code is coupled is the formatting methods which I believe to be a suitable design choice